bsiepe/BGGM-mod/README.md

 #### Custom Network Statistics

-A new feature to **BGGM** allows for computing user defined network statistics, given a partial correlation or weighted adjacency matrix.
+A new feature to **BGGMmod** allows for computing user defined network statistics, given a partial correlation or weighted adjacency matrix.

 Here is an example for bridge centrality (Jones, Ma, and McNally 2019).